 We have then Synthesized our findings into a table to get a quick overview of the competitor highlights.

 After conducting this research, we had enough insights to move to the planning phase.
-These data helped us to define the scope of feature we wanted to integrate for building our MVP.
+These data helped us to define the scope of features we wanted to integrate for building our MVP.
 To do so we took the user insights we previously discovered and turned them into features.

 - The room search flow, for the room seekers